What professionals say about

 (Co-ordinator of a young, homeless mothers residential program, Coolock House)

 "I have heard the staff talking about giving their children 'listening time' and 'bringing them in' so they can have time together when the children's behaviours are hard for them to sort out by themselves."

 "I have found the Parenting by Connection approach to be unparalleled and absolutely unique, particularly in its understanding of, and approach to, children's off-track behaviour (signals for connection) and children's emotions.
 It is also distinctive and insightful in its strategies to support parents."

-Merridee Dangerfield (Community Development Co-ordinator, Centre for Early Childhood Development - Hackham, then Forbes, Plympton)
+Merridee Dangerfield (Community Development Co-ordinator, Children's Centre for Early Childhood Development and Parenting, Hackham, then Forbes, Plympton

 'I can't believe the difference this has made to my family and my child, but also me as a person.
 I finally now understand why I am the way I am, and how I can change it for my child.'
 (A parent who attended the course in June 2009 whose childhood experience was in foster care.)